-If you're new to waterskiing, or are getting back into the sport, choosing water skis can be challenging due to the wide selection and new technologies on the market.
-Twenty years ago, skis were mostly varnished ash or other hard wood, bindings were simple molded straps, and concave skis were thought to be exotic.
+If you're new to water skiing, or are getting back into the sport, choosing water skis can be challenging due to the wide selection and new technologies on the market.
+Thirty years ago, skis were mostly varnished ash or other hard wood, bindings were simple molded straps, and concave skis were thought to be exotic.

 Today's skis are frequently made out of carbon fiber wrapped over a high-density foam core, with a variety of precise shapes, sizes, and binding choices.
 Here are some of the features to look for.

 Slalom Skis are sold as a single ski with two bindings, one behind the other.
 The shape is widest under the forward binding, while the rear part of the ski (the "tail") is narrow.
 The narrow tail allows stronger skiers to decelerate rapidly when coming into a turn, which makes it ideal for skiers wanting a quick-turning ski for recreation or slalom courses.

 Shaped Skis (a.k.a. mid-skis) are similar to slalom skis in that they are sold as a single ski with two bindings.
 The difference is in the width: shaped skis are much wider than a slalom ski for easier starts and a more stable ride.
 Sidecuts, or a narrowing of the ski near the bindings, allows easier turns on wide skis.
 This makes them suitable for less experienced riders or those just learning single ski techniques (and they are a lot less tiring)!
 These shaped skis can be used at a slower speed and are an excellent tool for teaching deep water starts as well as slalom course techniques.